 Quicker Selling Time

-Increasing your buyer pool will also speed up the time it will take to sell.
-Much like when you buy a home with owner financing, if your buyer is not getting a bank loan, they will not need to go through the lengthy bank process.
+Increasing your buyer pool will speed up the time it will take to sell.
+Much like when you buy a home with owner financing, if your buyer is not getting a bank loan, they will not need to go through the lengthy loan process with the banks.

 A Better Investment

-When you sell a home with owner financing, you are essentially investing in a loan to your buyer.
-Providing a loan can be more profitable than other types of investments, and when done right, they can be a lot safer.
 Of course, this depends on what you were initially planning to do with your money and the rate you would charge.
-For example, you’d earn more with a 7 to 8 percent rate on a note to your buyer than you would earn on interest if you were to put your money in the bank.
+For example, you’d earn more with a 7 to 8% rate on a note to your buyer than you would earn on interest if you were to put your money in the bank.

 Reduces The Tax Burden

-As mentioned above, you can potentially differ some of your tax liability by structuring a deal to take your gains over time.
+As mentioned above, you can potentially defer some of your tax liability by structuring a deal to collect your gains over time instead of all at once.
 Reducing your tax burden in such a way is something you should speak to your CPA about.

 The following are the three most common types of owner financing:

-A mortgage is when the seller carries a loan for the buyer.
-For example, if you are the buyer, you would sign a note promising to pay the money back.
-That note would spell out the deal’s terms, including things like the interest rate, when the money is to be paid (such as in monthly payments), and any maturity dates (which is the date when all of the money is due).
+That note would spell out the deal’s terms, including terms like the interest rate, when the money is to be paid (such as in monthly payments), and any maturity dates (which is the date when all of the money is due).